heslabs/rpi5hailo/README.md

 ---
-## Install the dependencies required to use the NPU.
+### Install the dependencies

 Run the following command from a terminal window:
 ```
 $ sudo apt install hailo-all
 $ sudo apt remove hailo-all